seanslma/maki/Azure/Storage/Blob.md

 ```

 ## write df to parquet file
-Method 1: using pandas (seems not working 100% when file too large)
+Method 1: using pandas and adlfs (seems not working 100% when file too large), also adlfs not support concurrent read/write
 ```py
 from adlfs import AzureBlobFileSystem
 # create file system